twilio/twilio-video.js/COMMON_ISSUES.md

 * [Bug 881532](https://bugzilla.mozilla.org/show_bug.cgi?id=881532)
 * [Bug 1278384](https://bugzilla.mozilla.org/show_bug.cgi?id=1278384)

-Also, there is an existing bug in twilio-video.js where publication of DataTracks after joining a Group Room never reaches completion (JSDK-2161).
-While we work to fix this bug, you can work around this by publishing your DataTracks while connecting to a Room using the `tracks` property of ConnectOptions.
+Also, because of this [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1526253), Participants will be able to successfully publish LocalDataTracks to a Group Room only when:

+* They are connecting to the Room.
+* They have connected to the Room and have not published or unpublished any LocalAudioTracks and LocalVideoTracks since then.

 Aggressive Browser Extensions and Plugins
 -----------------------------------------